2nd Annual

 Ryzhikov Nikolai

-FlatQuack: FHIR resources to SQL tables with DuckDB
+FlatQuack: FHIR Resources to SQL Tables with DuckDB

-FlatQuack is a new, open source, SQL on FHIR View Definition to SQL compiler that targets DuckDB, a lightweight, high performance database engine.
-DuckDB can scale from running as a single executable that queries a directory of FHIR resources on a local machine to a distributed platform that queries across billions of resources in the cloud.
-By compiling to SQL, FlatQuack can be easily integrated into existing data pipelines that use off-the-shelf orchestration tools like DBT and Apache Airflow.
+DuckDB can scale from running as a single executable that queries a directory of FHIR resources on a local machine to querying across billions of resources in the cloud.
+By compiling View Definitions to plain SQL, FlatQuack can be easily integrated into existing data pipelines that use off-the-shelf orchestration tools like DBT and Apache Airflow.

 Dan Gottlieb